capitalone/dataCompareR/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.
+There is 1 note.

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Rob Noble-Eddy <opensource@capitalone.com>'

+New submission

+Non-FOSS package license (file LICENSE)

 ## Downstream dependencies
 No downstream dependencies